dmerejkowsky/kata-task-manager/README.md

 * The task list does not need to be *persistent* - it's OK if the task manager always starts empty

-# Going further

-* Implement undo - there is a famous design pattern that can help
-* Implement storing tasks in a db (for instance using `sqlite`, or a big `json` file)
-* Expose the functionnality of the task manager as a web API in addition to the command line
-* Allow to use a key-value store in addition to the sql backend
-* You should end up with properly separated modules - the web and db modules should only depend on the core module, and not the other way around.